 Synthesis and Hemagglutination Properties of Boronic Acid Substituted alpha-Amino Esters

-I enjoyed this class because it was one of the first independent research experiences I’ve had.
+I enjoyed this research experience because it was one of the first independent research experiences I’ve had.
 I hope that I will have the opportunity to continue my research and that others will learn and benefit from my work, continuing it and applying it to do great things.

 Synthesis and Metal Sensing Properties of alpha-Cyanoazastilbenes